CenterForOpenScience/OSFDocs/docs/add-ons/add-ons_index.rst

 Files from other storage add-ons can be moved into Dropbox by dragging and dropping.
 Files from Dropbox can be moved into other add-ons as well.

+From the :ref:`project overview <overview>` a Dataverse panel is visible below the file tree.
+The panel displays four
+fields: Dataset, Global ID, Dataverse, and Citation.
+The titles and DOI assigned by Dataverse are available in the appropriate fields.
+The citation generated by Dataverse is available in the Citation field.
+The DOI ("Global ID") and Dataverse fields link to the dataset on the Dataverse website.

 Viewing figshare Files